 If your students grasp some grammatical concepts, you might need a different approach.
 Start with standards.
 You’ll have less review, but more application, analysis, and synthesis with concepts.

+Practice sentences can work well to teach students grammatical standards but eventually, you’ll want students to find examples and ideas naturally.
 As you read literature and informational texts, mark difficult concepts and unusual sentences.
 Be sure to challenge students by applying grammatical concepts to other areas.

 Next, specifically use the high school grammar concepts in writing.
 For instance, the standards for high school deal with specifics such as adjective clauses and adverb clauses.
 After you teach those concepts and practice them, ask students to implement them in their writing.
 No matter what you are reading, ask students to write a response to the literature or nonfiction and to use a noun clause.
 Ask students to implement parallelism in a compound sentence.
 Take whatever concept you are studying, and ask students to show you their knowledge of it.
 (You can download a free sheet for critical thinking with grammar.
 Sign up at the end of this post.)